harshjaiswal556/harshjaiswal556/README.md

 ## 💬 Personal Note

 > “First, solve the problem.
-Then, write the code.” – John Johnson
+Then, write the code.”
 > I believe in building real-world solutions that are clean, efficient, and impactful.

 ---